Category Archives: Travel

 Guides can be pre arranged prior to departure through any of the Turkey tour specialists, or can easily be hired upon arrival in Turkey.
 Most hotels offer concierge services, which can provide reliable guides to their guests for an affordable fee.
 The advantage of hiring a guide through your hotel is that the guide will usually have a long history of working successfully with the hotel and its previous guests.
 However, visitors may also go to any local travel agency in Turkey and make arrangements on the spot.

-What types of tours do tour operators in the United States offer?
+What types of tours do tour operators offer?

 Many companies specialize in different areas of Turkish travel and tourism.
 Almost all tours include western Turkey and focus on historical and archeological sites.
 However, some tour operators also offer tours of the Black Sea region and eastern and southeastern Turkey.
 There are also special-interest tours such as golf tours, photography tours, culinary tours, trekking tours and more.